 Yes.
-In most cases, a veteran need only write a letter to his or her VA regional office requesting an increased disability rating.
+In most cases, if a veteran is looking to increase their VA disability benefits rating, they need only write a letter to his or her VA regional office requesting an increased disability rating.
 However, veterans should be aware that requesting an increase could result in a decrease in benefits.

 When you request an increase in your disability rating, the VA will closely examine:

 - Any new evidence.
 Many service-connected disabilities can get worse over time, but it is up to the veteran to prove the extent to which his condition has deteriorated.
 The VA will look at the reasons you believe you are entitled to an increased rating, the supporting medical evidence you provide in your request, and also any evidence showing how your disability has affected your ability to earn a living.
 If your rating has increased to the point where you are completely unable to work, you may wish to consider a claim for total disability based on individual unemployability (TDIU).